smartclash/patchy2/README.md

 Upgrading:

-You should update your database to have 2 new columns

-	`lastLoginIP` varchar(15) NOT NULL,
-	`lastLoginDate` timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP,

-You can add these using PHPMyAdmin or running install.php with a new database

-These columns aren't going to be used until patchy 3.2 (earliest)
+You *need* to use the new installer called first_run.php to upgrade from lower versions of patchy